chuyskywalker/nomad-ui/readme.md

 ## Run Nomad UI

-You can run the dockerhub hosted image with just the Nomad URL and an ecryption key:
+You can run the dockerhub hosted image with just the Nomad URL:

 ```
 docker run -ti --rm --name=nui \